mabar25/Grocery-Store-Data-Analysis-Project/README.md

 3. Customer 7658 took the top spot in both total quantity of items bought and loyalty points earned, yet did not place in the top 10 in terms of total sales.

 ## How to Run
+1. Download the [raw dataset ](grocery_store_data.csv) file to be used in the Notebook.

+3. I would recommend loading the [Colab Notebook](Grocery_Store_Data.ipynb) file into google colab or jupyter notebook for running.
+The final output from that file will generate the [cleaned dataset](grocery_store_data_cleaned.csv).